AdaCore/spark2014/docs/ug/en/source/language_restrictions.rst

 ---------------------

-To facilitate formal verification, |SPARK| enforces a number of global simplifications to Ada 2012.
+To facilitate formal verification, |SPARK| enforces a number of global simplifications to Ada.
 The most notable simplifications are:

-* The use of access types and allocators is not permitted.
-Formal verification of programs with pointers requires tracking which memory is allocated and which memory has been freed, as well as separation between different blocks of memory, which are not doable precisely without a lot of manual work.
-As a replacement, |SPARK| provides rich generic data structures in the :ref:`Formal Containers Library`.
+* Uses of access types and allocators must follow an ownership policy, so that only one access object has read-write permission to some allocated memory at any given time, or only read-only permission for that allocated memory is granted to possibly multiple access objects.
+See :ref:`Memory Ownership Policy`.

 * All expressions (including function calls) are free of side-effects.
 Functions with side-effects are more complex to treat logically